tonnrueter/piamInterfaces/tutorial.md

   [remind2](https://github.com/pik-piam/remind2/blob/master/tests/testthat/test-convGDX2mif.R#L13-L26)
   and [coupling tests](https://github.com/remindmodel/remind/blob/develop/tests/testthat/test_20-coupled.R).
   If the variable is not normally reported, add a small `x` after the model abbreviation for it to be skipped.

+Additionally, some mappings use those columns:
+- `idx`: serial number of `variable`
+- `tier`: importance of variable, with 1 being most important
+- `comment`: place for internal comments
 - `interpolation`: sets the interpolation method for the `variable` (i.e. not `piam_variable`) (currently only supports `linear`).
 When set to `linear`, adds yearly values between 2005 and 2100 through linear interpolation for the selected output variables.

-Additionally, some mappings use those columns:
-- `idx`: serial number of `variable`
-- `Tier`: importance of variable.
-1 means most important
-- `Comment`: place for comments
 - `weight`: calculates a weighted average of multiple entries of `piam_variable`.
 Provide a different `piam_variable` in this column, and `generateIIASASubmission()` will split the data on the rows which contain weight pointers, resolve these weights into numerical values (via a join operation between the submission and the input data) and then modify the value based on the weighting.
 This takes place in the private .resolveWeights method.

 To edit a mapping in `R`, use: